-ARTICLE IV.
-OFFICERS
+Article IV.
+Officers

-The officers of the Academic Senate shall include a Chairperson, Vice Chairperson/Student Body President, and a Secretary.
+The officers of the Academic Senate shall include a Chairperson, a Vice Chairperson/Student Body President, and a Secretary.

 The Chairperson shall be elected annually by and from the Academic Senate.
-The Chairperson of the Senate shall be a faculty representative.
+The Chairperson of the Senate shall be a faculty representative who is a member of the Academic Senate and who is not a current acting, interim, or permanent department chair or school director.
 The Chairperson shall: